 A commode chair is a great aid for someone who, because of diminished mobility, must stay in bed or in a wheelchair and cannot easily move to the bathroom.
 There are many variations in design so that the commode toilet you choose can serve more than one function.
 There is also a wide price range, often determined by factors ranging from its features to the materials used to make the commode chair to the bodyweight it is able to support.
 If a bedside commode is needed only temporarily, a less expensive commode toilet design may suffice.
 If a more supportive bariatric commode is needed or the commode seat will be used over the long term, you’ll want one with the strongest construction.
 If you’re getting a commode shower chair, be sure the frame is made from a material that won’t rust.

 Versatility is important to some users.
-The Deluxe Composite Chair Commode by Carex, made from molded PVC, can be easily converted from a bedside commode and set atop a toilet bowl to create a toilet frame and raised toilet seat.
+The Steel Folding Commode by Lumex, made from welded steel, can be easily converted from a bedside commode and set atop a toilet bowl to create a toilet frame and raised toilet seat.
 This is helpful as you progress from recuperating in bed yet still have difficulty sitting down and rising from a low toilet, for instance.

 A folding bedside commode is an option when space is limited.
 The 3-in-1 Folding Aluminum Bedside Commode style by Drive Medical can be folded without tools for convenient storage and travel.
 The frame can be configured as a bedside commode, toilet safety frame or elevated toilet seat over your existing toilet.

 Top-of-the-line multi-function commode chairs have wheels for easy maneuvering by the user or a caregiver.
-Packed with features, the Portable Upholstered Wheeled Drop Arm Bedside Commode by Drive Medical functions as a regular wheeled chair with an upholstered seat (which can be easily removed as needed), back rest and arms.
-The drop arm commode design also allows for safe lateral transfers to and from the commode, and the chair has large rust resistant swivel casters that roll easily.
-Swing-away and detachable footrests can be added.
+Packed with features, Drop-Arm Commode Transport Chair with Wheels by Nova functions as a regular wheeled chair with an upholstered seat (which can be easily removed as needed), back rest and arms.
+The drop arm commode design also allows for safe lateral transfers to and from the commode, and the chair has swivel casters that roll easily.

-Among the most versatile commodes is the portable stainless steel shower chair commode with wheels by Drive.
+Among the most versatile commodes is the Shower Chair/Commode with Wheels by Nova.
 For durability during shower use, the comfortable padded seat is sealed to prevent moisture penetration and is easy to clean.
-As a commode chair, it can be used as a portable self-contained commode or, with the back easily removed, can be positioned over a standard toilet.
-For users who can maneuver themselves, easy to propel rear wheels with hand rims provide mobility, independence and privacy.
-An open front design makes personal hygiene easy and convenient.
+As a commode chair, it can be used as a portable self-contained commode or can be positioned in the shower.

 Another option is commode chairs is a transfer bench commode—a commode built wide enough to be used as a transfer bench for getting in and out of the tub safely and comfortably.
 The I-Class Blow-Molded Transfer Bench Commode has helpful features like a reversible backrest that snaps in and out so that you can position it to the right or left, depending on the side of the tub or shower that the fixtures are located on.
 Important for any commode seat that will be used within a tub or shower, it has important extra features: a textured, nonslip seat with drain holes and built-in slots to place a hand-held shower and soap.